Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-babybeans/README.md

    b ) Here is the video of the oscilloscope attached to the function generator: https://imgur.com/gallery/nSErFpw

    c) Here is the video that shows the one line of code that sends a PWM pulse: https://imgur.com/gallery/5a2Psok

- ####  ! d) pwm pulse with loop by fives!! : need
+   d) Here is a video of that shows a program that sends PWM pusles with the period of the base wave increasing by 5% every time.     https://imgur.com/gallery/1wxIQhl
 #### Part ii
  #### !
 Need other servo function